djuara-rbz/tt_spi_pwm/docs/info.md

 ### SPI Interfaces

 Registers are accesed through one of the two SPI interfaces.
 Both interfaces share the access to the registers, so just one interface can be accessed at the same time.

+SPI mode is CPOL = 0 and CPHA = 1.
+Signal changes on rising edges and is capture on falling edges.

 #### SPI CLK